freenas/freenas-docs/userguide/sharing.rst

    videos clarify setting up permissions on SMB shares.

+.. tip:: Run :command:`smbstatus` from the :ref:`Shell` for a list of active connections and users.

 :numref:`Figure %s <adding_smb_share_fig>`
 shows the configuration screen that appears after clicking :menuselection:`Sharing --> Windows (SMB Shares)